aharshac/Collaborizm_Mixpanel_IoT/NodeMCU_Client/README.md

 Sends GET request to Local Server and displays event data on the LCD at regular intervals.

-The Chinese clone is a bit larger than the regular V2 board.
+The Chinese V3 clones are a bit larger than the regular V2 board.
 But one reserved pin is connected to USB +5V and another to GND in these clones.
 Read comparison [here](http://frightanic.com/iot/comparison-of-esp8266-nodemcu-development-boards/)

 ### Shields: